Planning Brazilian Day festivities? A little Portuguese might add to The fun.

 So that’s the little-known story of why Brazilians speak Portuguese, and why so many aspects of Brazilian culture are distinctly different from their Spanish-speaking neighbors, from music to cuisine, the arts, and more.

-In fact, we’ll go so far to say that Brazil’s national identity is critically linked to its language.
+We’ll go so far as to say that Brazil’s national identity is critically linked to its language.

 Spanish remains the language of much of the western hemisphere, but for more than 207 million Brazilians – and millions more worldwide – Portuguese is the law of the land.
 It is also a beautiful language for music.